morbus/gamebook-choicemaps/README.md

   1. Open the `.html` file in your browser.
   2. Fiddle with the settings until the choicemap looks good.
-  3. Codify the settings in the StorySettings passage in the `.tw2`.
+  3. Codify the settings in the `DotGraphSettings` passage in the `.tw2`.
+  5. "Save Image" the SVG into a properly named `.svg` file.
   4. "Save Source" the DOT source into a properly named `.gv` file.
-  5. "Save Image" the SVG into a properly named `.svg` file.
-  6. Convert the SVG to PNG with `inkscape -z TITLE.svg -e TITLE.png`
+  6. Convert the SVG to PNG with `inkscape --export-type=png --export-dpi=300 TITLE.svg`

 # TODO